Cretaceous–Paleogene extinction event: Terrestrial invertebrates

 Insect damage to the fossilized leaves of flowering plants from fourteen sites in North America was used as a proxy for insect diversity across the K–Pg boundary and analyzed to determine the rate of extinction.
 Researchers found that Cretaceous sites, prior to the extinction event, had rich plant and insect-feeding diversity.
 During the early Paleocene, flora were relatively diverse with little predation from insects, even 1.7 million years after the extinction event.
-Studies of the size of the ichnotaxon Naktodemasis bowni, produced by either cicada nymphs or beetle larvae, over the course of the K-Pg transition show that the Lilliput effect occurred in terrestrial invertebrates thanks to the extinction event.
+Studies of the size of the ichnotaxon Naktodemasis bowni, produced by either cicada nymphs or beetle larvae, over the course of the K–Pg transition show that the Lilliput effect occurred in terrestrial invertebrates thanks to the extinction event.

 The extinction event produced major changes in Paleogene insect communities.
 Many groups of ants were present in the Cretaceous, but in the Eocene ants became dominant and diverse, with larger colonies.
 Butterflies diversified as well, perhaps to take the place of leaf-eating insects wiped out by the extinction.
 The advanced mound-building termites, Termitidae, also appear to have risen in importance.

 Fish

 There are fossil records of jawed fishes across the K–Pg boundary, which provide good evidence of extinction patterns of these classes of marine vertebrates.
-While the deep-sea realm was able to remain seemingly unaffected, there was an equal loss between the open marine apex predators and the durophagous demersal feeders on the continental shelf.
+While the deep-sea realm was able to remain seemingly unaffected, there was an equal loss between the open marine apex predators and the durophagous feeders on the continental shelf.
 Within cartilaginous fish, approximately 7 out of the 41 families of neoselachians (modern sharks, skates, and rays) disappeared after this event and batoids (skates and rays) lost nearly all the identifiable species, while more than 90% of teleost fish (bony fish) families survived.

-In the Maastrichtian age, 28 shark families and 13 batoid families thrived, of which 25 and 9, respectively, survived the K–T boundary event.
-Forty-seven of all neoselachian genera cross the K–T boundary, with 85% being sharks.
+In the Maastrichtian age, 28 shark families and 13 batoid families thrived, of which 25 and 9, respectively, survived the K–Pg boundary event.
+Forty-seven of all neoselachian genera cross the K–Pg boundary, with 85% being sharks.
 Batoids display with 15%, a comparably low survival rate.
 Among elasmobranchs, those species that inhabited higher latitudes and lived pelagic lifestyles were more likely to survive, whereas epibenthic lifestyles and durophagy were strongly associated with the likelihood of perishing during the extinction event.

 There is evidence of a mass extinction of bony fishes at a fossil site immediately above the K–Pg boundary layer on Seymour Island near Antarctica, apparently precipitated by the K–Pg extinction event; the marine and freshwater environments of fishes mitigated the environmental effects of the extinction event.
 The result was Patterson's Gap, a period in the earliest part of the Cenozoic of decreased acanthomorph diversity, although acanthomorphs diversified rapidly after the extinction.
 Teleost fish diversified explosively after the mass extinction, filling the niches left vacant by the extinction.
 Groups appearing in the Paleocene and Eocene epochs include billfish, tunas, eels, and flatfish.